Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-The first way to know if a naan bread is authentic or not is if it has yeast in it.
-A traditional naan bread recipe does not use yeast; However, it can have baking powder in it.
+The first way to know if a homemade naan bread is authentic or not is if it has yeast in it.
+A traditional recipe does not use yeast; However, it can have baking powder in it.
 In addition, naan bread is cooked in a tandoori oven and since most do not have that at home, a large frying pan will work.
-Traditional naan recipe ingredients include:
+Traditional ingredients include:

 - baking soda